Would you like to participate in a research study about gratitude? Learn More

 AJ was diagnosed with AML, an aggressive form of leukemia on May 22, 2016.
 He was admitted to Stamford Hospital for the first part of his treatment called Induction.
 Initial treatment involved 7days of continuous aggressive chemotherapy followed by a 21 day rebuilding period.
 He was hospitalized for 30 days.
 Several bone marrow biopsies indicated that the induction was successful and AJ was in remission.

 However, AML does not stay away without further treatment.
 So AJ was hospitalized again to begin the next phase of treatment called Consolidation on July 21.
 This round was much more difficult and resulted in cerebellar toxicity, a condition that caused neurological symptoms such as ataxia, balance and visual difficulties.
 It was also discovered that AJ has a rare autoimmune anemia in which his body destroys red blood cells.
 It was feared that low blood counts put too much stress on his heart.
 This and other considerations prompted a search for an unrelated donor for a bone marrow stem cell transplant .

 The Transplant Team at Memorial Sloan Kettering described AJ's donor pool as " an embarrassment of riches".
 He had 5 complete matches and the team was able to make the best choice for AJ.
 His transplant was October 5.
 MSK calls that date AJ's second birthday because it is the beginning of a new life.
 The transplant is considered his best hope for survival.

 During the treatment, AJ received countless blood and platelet transfusions giving us a renewed appreciation for all who donate blood.
 We are also eternally grateful to our generous donor.
 We hope to thank him in person in the future.

 Hopefully, our posts will be less and less as we continue on this journey..
-We look forward to 2017 when AJ will have a complete recovery and our Motto: A Cure Is Within Reach will become A Cure Has Been Reached.
+We look forward to the day when AJ will have a complete recovery and our Motto: A Cure Is Within Reach will become A Cure Has Been Reached.